Rory80Hz/rory80hz.github.io/_posts/2015-04-28-Project-Bootstrap-1.md

 image:
   feature: bootstrap-1.jpg
 ---
-This is the first part of a series of shared wisdom from [Kyle Thompson](http://kylethompson.co.uk/), [Rob Lazzurs](http://blog.lazzurs.net/) and I, based on our shared experience over the years of working on projects, and our most recent adventure together.
+This is the first part of a series of shared wisdom from [Kyle Thompson](http://kylethompson.co.uk/), [Rob Lazzurs](http://blog.lazzurs.net/) and I, based on our shared experience over the years of working on projects, and our most recent adventures together.

 We have all worked on various flavours of projects, from Prince 2 captained waterslides to various degrees of success and failure to Agile™®© and agile projects, again to varying degrees of success and failure.